You have something you want to change: a thought process or habit you want to fix.

 - a lifetime of doing it the other way

-- your environment that made you that way
+- the environment that made you that way

-- the pressure from friends to stay that way
+- and the pressure from friends to stay that way

 This new you sounds extreme and exciting.
 You will think you’re going to be completely changed.